-The secondary colours are used for text, brand elements and pops of colours.
+The secondary colors are used for text, brand elements and pops of colors.

-We wanted the colour palette to be able to convey the trust and reliability of the brand (blues and greys) but in order to excite and engage with the customer the pinks and mint tied it all together.
+We wanted the color palette to be able to convey the trust and reliability of the brand (blues and greys) but in order to excite and engage with the customer the pinks and mint tied it all together.
 Using pink in branding sparks feelings of innovation and creativity, we wanted the branding to come across in a genuine, new and exciting way.
-The mint brings the palette together and whilst it’s not a primary colour, green is an important player in that it presents growth and prosperity and using the bright mint we felt, really communicated positively with the consumer.
+The mint brings the palette together and whilst it’s not a primary color, green is an important player in that it indicates growth and prosperity and using the bright mint we felt, really communicated positively with the consumer.

-When we asked the team what they felt mycashlines most recognisable assets was, they said the logo.
+When we asked the team what they felt mycashlines most recognizable asset was, they said the logo.
 For this reason we chose to create a logo which didn’t differ too much from the old one.